awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

      --deploy-dev-tools true
    ```
 **Note**
-<a name="jvm-tuning-note"></a>If you are running AWS IoT Greengrass on a device with limited memory, you might want to control the amount of memory that AWS IoT Greengrass Core software uses\.
+<a name="jvm-tuning-note"></a>If you are running AWS IoT Greengrass on a device with limited memory, you can control the amount of memory that AWS IoT Greengrass Core software uses\.
 To control memory allocation, you can set JVM heap size options in the `jvmOptions` configuration parameter in your nucleus component\.
 For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.

    When you run this command, you should see the following messages to indicate that the installer succeeded\.